Barrel jumping: Records

-Olympic campaigns
+Olympic campaign

 The Canadian Barrel Jumping Federation went to the 1992 Winter Olympics to make a presentation on introducing the sport into Olympic competition but Olympic officials were so afraid of injuries from the sport, they even canceled the live demonstration.
 Tor Aune, a member of the Organizing Committee said "It appeared to be a brutal sort of sport.
 Everybody seems to fall on their backside."